lando/lando/docs/config/pantheon.md

 ## Pushing Your Changes

-While a best practices workflow suggests you put all your changes in code and push those changes with `git`, Lando provides a utility comand for `pantheon` recipes called `lando push` that pushes up any code, database or files changes you have made locally.
+While a best practices workflow suggests you put all your changes in code and push those changes with `git`, Lando provides a utility command for `pantheon` recipes called `lando push` that pushes up any code, database or files changes you have made locally.

-**By default we set `--database` or `--files` to `none` since this is the suggested best practice**.
+**By default, we set `--database` or `--files` to `none` since this is the suggested best practice**.

 Note that if Lando cannot find a [Pantheon machine token](https://pantheon.io/docs/machine-tokens/) associated with your site it will prompt you for one.
 You can also switch to a different machine token by using the  `--auth` option.